Preparing the Environment

 Obtaining Firmware Required for Standard Boot

-Firmware refers to the device driver stored in a device.
+Firmware refers to the device driver stored in the device.
 An OS can be booted in standard boot mode only through firmware.
-Currently, StratoVirt supports standard boot based on the Unified Extensible Firmware Interface (UEFI) only in the x86_64 and AArch64 architectures.
+Currently, StratoVirt supports standard boot based on the Unified Extensible Firmware Interface (UEFI) only in the x86_64 and aarch64 architectures.

 EDK II is open source software that implements the UEFI standard.
-StratoVirt uses EDK II as the standard boot firmware, and therefore you need to obtain the EDK II firmware binary, which can be installed by yum commands.
+StratoVirt uses EDK II as the standard boot firmware.
+Therefore, you need to obtain the EDK II firmware file.
+You can run the yum commands to install the EDK II firmware:

 Run the following command in the x86_64 architecture: